Kauai, Hawaii. Magical Splendor Despite a Devastating Hurricane

 The only thing you need to take along with you on a walk or long hike is water.
 When you need some energy or you get hungry, you simply look for a mango tree or kiwi fruit growing along the side of the path and snack until you are satisfied.

 The aloe vera plant can be found just about anywhere.
 When the need arises. you simply cut off a piece from the plant in the ground and forget the medicine cabinet.
 The natives know exactly how to use everything growing in the ground.

-Once, a woman that I didn't even know came to my aid when I was too sick to get out of bed.
-I remember this dear lady going out in my yard, picking some type of plants and making a tea.
-It wasn't long until I felt well again.
+Once, a woman that I didn't even know, came to my aid when I was too sick to get out of bed.
+I remember this dear lady going out to my yard, picking some type of plant and making a tea.
+She kindly fed it to me and in no time at all, I felt well again.
 I could hardly believe it.